Nuclei-Software/nuclei-tool-guide/source/overview/intro.rst

 This user guide mainly talked about how to use Nuclei Development Tools, including Nuclei Studio IDE, Nuclei RISC-V Toolchain, Nuclei OpenOCD and Nuclei QEMU.

-**Nuclei Studio IDE** is built on Eclipse Embdded CDT plugins, mainly optimized for Nuclei RISC-V Processor to improve user experience in IDE.
+**Nuclei Studio IDE** is built on Eclipse Embedded CDT plugins, mainly optimized for Nuclei RISC-V Processor to improve user experience in IDE.

 **Nuclei RISC-V Toolchain** is built on RISC-V GNU and LLVM toolchain(gcc/llvm/binutils/gdb/newlib) and